Seekatar/OktaPosh/docs/Get-OktaUser.md

 # Get-OktaUser

 ## SYNOPSIS
-Get one or more Okta Users
+Get one or more Okta Users (not including DEPROVISIONED, see NOTES)

 ## SYNTAX